JKomoroski/HugoBlogSource/content/blog/markdown-setup.md

     && printf '%s\n' "Hugo Server Stopped!"
 fi
 ```
-My goal with that script is to try to remain posix compliant in the script, so it will be portable to my future machines or to workstations other than my own.
-In brief, the script will start the hugo server in the current directory with a specific set of flags.
-It has a `-h` flag for help in
+My goal with that script is to try to remain posix compliant in the script, so it will be portable to my future machines
+ or to workstations other than my own.
+In brief, the script will start the hugo server in the current directory with a
-the event that anyone else clones it and if the script is passed the `-e` flag it will end the current session.
-It's not the best bash script and there are better ways to do it, but it gets the job done.
+ specific set of flags.
+It has a `-h` flag for help in the event that anyone else clones it and if the script is used
+ with the `-e` flag it will end the current session.
+It's not the best bash script and there are better ways to do it,
+ but it gets the job done.

-Unfortunately, I can't launch my browser of choice from the script at the time of start up because OSX and firefox don't play nice, so that piece is still manual at this time.
-However, I do echo the the localhost url that the blog is hosted on so I can use my terminal's parse for url feature to simply open the blog on a new page.
+Unfortunately, I can't launch my browser of choice from the script at the time of start up because OSX and firefox
+ don't play nice, so that piece is still manual at this time.
+However, I do echo the localhost hugo port, and use my
+ terminal "parse for url" feature to simply open the blog on a new page.

 ---
 ---

-While getting this set up, I did find it some what annoying that I had to type out the current date/time everytime I started a .md file from scratch.
+While getting this set up, I did find typing out the current date/time everytime I started a .md file from
+ scratch tedious and annoying.
 I found this little gem of a command:

 `:put =strftime('%FT%T%z')`